-ArcGIS Pro has global parameters you can use to control how labels are placed for all layers.
+ArcGIS Pro has global parameters you can use to control how labels are placed.
 These settings are saved for each map.

-Because these are global parameters, you set them from the Map Properties dialog box, which you can open by right-clicking the map in the Contents pane and clicking Properties and then the Labels tab.
+Because these are global parameters, you set them on the Map Properties dialog box, which you can open by right-clicking the map in the Contents pane and clicking Properties and the Labels tab.

 Color for unplaced labels

 This setting controls the color of the labels that could not be placed on the map.
 By default, unplaced labels are drawn in red.
 If your map already contains many red labels, you can change the color of the unplaced labels to something different.